huma-engineering/huma-docs/data-collection/modules/physiological/blood-glucose.md

 title: Blood Glucose
 ---

-** Helping diabetics manage their condition. **
+** Monitor Blood Glucose **

-For people who suffer from, or susceptible to, High blood sugar (hyperglycaemia) are at risk of life-threatening complications and damage to parts of the body such as the eyes, kidneys and blood vessels.
-The Blood Glucose Module in Huma will record the values obtained via a Blood Glucose Monitor so Care Teams can assess whether you are in the normal range of 3.9-7.2 mmol/L.
+For many people, regular blood glucose monitoring is an important part of managing conditions like Diabetes.
+In order to help Patients make a good decisions about their health, the Blood Glucose module will record results and be made available to their Care Teams.

 ## How it works